Iamhero337/Python/Learning/Basic/problems.md

 ## Q-028.
 04-09-2021
-Write a program to find the result of following searies upto first n term.
+Write a program to find the result of following series upto first n term.
 1 + 1/2 + 1/3 + ... + 1/n

 1.